burtonjosh/burtonjosh.github.io/blog/golf-putting-in-turing.md

 #### A bad fit

 Now before we go jumping into our posterior predictive checks to try and confirm that our idea was as brilliant as we thought it was, let's take a quick look at the diagnostics provided by Turing.
-The ESS is very low (~16) and the $\hat{R}$ values for both parameters are very large, indicated poor mixing.
+The ESS is very low and the $\hat{R}$ values for both parameters are much larger than 1, indicated poor mixing.
 We can plot the chains to see if we can see anything obvious.

 ```julia:chain_plot
 plot(fit_angle_distance_2)